The Basic Reproduction Number for Petri Net Models: A Next-Generation Matrix Approach: Case Studies

 \section{Case Studies}

-We have selected a range of ODE and corresponding PN example models to show how the Next-Generation Matrix for Petri nets (NGMPN) approach to finding $R_0$.
-Each model either adds additional compartments/places or new dynamics to provide a range of examples for people to draw on if they wish to implement the NGMPN on a new model.
+We have selected a range of ODE and corresponding PN example models to demonstrate how the Next-Generation Matrix for Petri Nets approach to determining $R_0$ works.
+Each model either adds additional compartments/places or introduces new dynamics, providing a range of examples for people to draw on if they wish to implement the NGMPN in a new model.

-\subsection{SIRS}
+\subsection{{SIRS}}

-We start with a simple example of an $SIRS$ system, a small variation on the Kermack-McKendrick model \cite{kermack1927contribution}.
+We start with a simple example of an $SIRS$ system, a slight variation in the Kermack--McKendrick model \cite{kermack1927contribution}.
 This shows a straightforward application of the NGMPN process for a foundational epidemiological model.
-The compartments $S,I,R$ represent susceptible, infected, and recovered, respectively.
+The compartments $S$, $I$, and $R$ represent susceptible, infected, and recovered, respectively.
 The parameters of this system $\beta, \delta,$ and $\gamma$ represent the rate of re-susceptibility, rate of infection, and rate of recovery, respectively.
+The SIRS system is described by the following system of equations:

-The ODE system can be mapped into two Petri net models, one with variable arc weights and minimal arcs yielding Figure \ref{fig:SIRS_VAW}, and another using the methods laid out by Baez and Biamonte \cite{baez2012quantum}, yielding Figure\ref{fig:SIRS_ST}.
+The ODE system can be mapped into two Petri Net models: one with variable arc weights and minimal arcs, yielding Figure \ref{fig:SIRS}a, and another using the methods outlined by Baez and Biamonte \cite{baez2012quantum}, yielding Figure \ref{fig:SIRS}b.

-The first step in finding the $R_0$ of the PN systems in Figure \ref{fig:SIRS} is to obtain the Disease Free Equilibrium (DFE) by setting the token levels to zero in the infected places, setting the net arc weight of non-infected places to 0, and solving for the token values in non-infected places $(S^*, I^*, R^*)=(S^*, 0, 0)$.
-Then the transmission matrix starts with finding $\mathcal{F}_i(x)$, which can be found by looking at the arc weights of arcs going into the infected compartments as shown in Equation \ref{eq:NGMPN_F_Transm}.
+The first step in finding the $R_0$ of the PN systems in Figure \ref{fig:SIRS} is to obtain the Disease Free Equilibrium (DFE) by setting the token levels to zero in the infected places, setting the net arc weight of non-infected places to 0, and solving for the token values in non-infected places $(S^*, I^*, R^*)=(S^*, 0, 0)$, where $S^*=N$.
+Where $N=S+I+R$ or the sum of the entire population.
+Then the transmission matrix starts with finding $\mathcal{F}_i(x)$, which can be found by looking at the arc weights of arcs going into the infected compartments as shown in Equation \eqref{eq:NGMPN_F_Transm}.
 These arcs are outlined in red in Figure \ref{fig:SIRS}.
-Note that $i$ is with respect to the corresponding infected compartment, which we number.
+Note that $i$ refers to the corresponding infected compartment, which we have numbered.
 For this example, the $I$ compartment is 1.
-From here we find $w(t_{N_{j,...,k}},I_1)=\beta SI$ for the VAPN in Figure \ref{fig:SIRS_VAW} and $w(t_{N_{j,...,k}},I_1)=2\beta SI-\beta SI$ for the SPN in Figure \ref{fig:SIRS_ST}.
+From here we find $w(t_{N_{j,\ldots,k}},I_1)=\beta SI$ for the VAPN in Figure \ref{fig:SIRS}a and $w(t_{N_{j,\ldots,k}},I_1)=2\beta SI-\beta SI$ for the SPN in Figure \ref{fig:SIRS}b.
 Thus,